jared-richardson/doseCLIP/README.md

 been produced, as well as the SM Input/CLIP dataset SM filtered differential expression files (x50_clip_sm_filtered.csv, x36_clip_sm_filtered.csv, etc.) and the regular CLIP
 (in comparison to the uniduced) differential expression files (x50_vs_uni_significant.csv, x36_vs_uni_significant.csv, etc.), the regular CLIP produced files can be filtered.
 The binding regions also need to be annotated with the gene regions and sub-gene regions they are from.
 This can be done with the **filter_annotate_binding_regions.py** script.
-This script can be tested using the 'pytest test_filter_annotate_binding_regions.py' command.
+This script can be tested using the `pytest test_filter_annotate_binding_regions.py` command.
 For instructions on how to use the script, type `python3 filter_annotate_binding_regions.py -h`.
 Essentially, the script will annotate a SM/CLIP normalized counts file or differential expression file, if no regular CLIP file is also input.
 If the SM/CLIP DeSeq2 produced file is input with a regular CLIP file, then the SM/CLIP file will be annotated, the regular CLIP file will be annotated, and the regular file will be filtered using the SM filtered events.
 This will produce a SM filtered regular CLIP differential expression